 Why control aperture on your camera?

-The reason you would want to control the amount of light that comes into your camera and hits the sensor inside is because doing this helps control the depth of field.
+The reason you would want to control the amount of light that comes into your camera and hits the sensor inside is that doing this helps control the depth of field.
 The depth of field is the distance between the nearest and furthest objects and the acceptable amount of sharpness within a photo that is in focus.

 Let’s look at some examples to make this clearer.